-As an accredited member of the BACP (British Association of Counselling and Psychotherapy), I offer short term counselling and longer term psychotherapy to adults (age 16+).
+As an accredited member of the BACP (British Association of Counselling and Psychotherapy), I offer both short and long term counselling to adults (age 16+).

 My therapy room is in North Shields, North Tyneside.

 Since I began working as a counsellor in 2004, I have worked with a wide range of clients experiencing varying presenting issues.

-I have a special interest in working with eating disorders, body image issues and difficulties around relationships with food and eating.
+I have a special interest in working with eating disorders, the embodied experience, body image issues and difficulties around relationships with food and eating.

 My initial training was as a person centred therapist, although I now integrate other approaches as appropriate to each client.

 Within my doctorate (PhD), I explored eating disorders which led to me becoming increasingly interested in the role of the body in an individual's identity, self-expression and experiencing of themselves within the world.

-Throughout the course of my PhD research I came to understand how yoga theory and philosophy compliment many psychotherapeutic theories and practices.
+Throughout the course of my PhD research I came to understand how yoga therapy, and practices and philosophy compliment many psychotherapeutic theories and practices.

 I came to appreciate that talking therapies are not always the most effective approach to managing emotional and psychological issues.
 Sometimes, a more embodied perspective can be beneficial in enabling people to access, release and manage feelings, memories and emotions trapped within the body and / or nervous system.

 Science is now illustrating how effective yoga can be for helping people manage emotions, regulate the nervous system and generally promote psychological well-being.

-As well as offering one-to-one yoga therapy sessions, I run yoga classes and workshops for a range of psychological conditions including eating disorders, stress, anxiety, depression, body image, PTSD, menopause, insomnia, and general emotional well-being and resilience.
+As well as offering one-to-one yoga therapy sessions, I run yoga classes and workshops for a range of psychological conditions including: eating disorders, stress, anxiety, depression, body image, PTSD, menopause, insomnia, and general emotional well-being and resilience.